Funmi Ewebiyi is Dead, Ogun State Radio & TV Presenter Dies of Breast Cancer - Nigeria Today

 Service of Songs in her memory at St John Anglican Church, Igbein, Abeokuta on Monday 5th June 2017 by 5 pm.

-Her Burial would be held at
+Her Burial would be held

 This post was syndicated from Cambells Blog - Nigerian News Today, Top Headlines | Naija Music Download.
 Click here to read the full text on the original website.